 Mokattam mountain is facing The Citadel Of Saladin.

-Different astonishing Church in the Monastery is St Bola's Church, named after St Bola the first Pilgrim for virtues he possessed.
-He lived in caves and solitude for 70 years during which he never set eyes upon a human face.
+A different astonishing Church in the Monastery is St Bola's Church, named after St Bola the first Pilgrim for the virtues he possessed.
+He lived in caves and solitude for 70 years during which he never set eyes on a human face.

 Then we have the church of St Mark's Church(which is named after St Mark, the first preacher and considered to be the first church in Africa and Egypt.) and St Simon the tanner's Hall.
 This enormous grotto was invented in 1979 full of hundreds of tons of stones at a height of 17 meters from the ground.
 The walls are adorned with many wonderful pictures carved on the rocks representing scenes from the Bible.